-The purge valve is part of the evap system.
+The purge valve is part of the EVAP system.
 The purpose of this system is to take all of the excess fuel vapor from the gas tank and store it until it can be burned in the engine.
 If it weren't for this system then all of those vapors would be vented into the atmosphere.
-Let's look at some of the causes and fixes.
+Let's find out what are the main culprits of this OBD2 code:

 The first thing to check is for any hoses that might be damaged or disconnected under your hood.
 These hoses are the small black ones and should all be connected to something.
 Check to be sure that they are all connected to something and that they are all routed away from the exhaust manifold and any other place that they might rub.
 This is not a common cause but you might as well check it since it is easy to do.